 Program Area: Arts and Culture

-Support for the AZ Creative Communities Follow-On Program, through which the Commission provides grants to collaborative teams or individual arts-and-culture organizations within small and rural communities.
+Support for the Commission’s Creative Communities initiative, which provides funding to arts and culture organizations within smaller and rural communities.

 Arizona Commission on the Arts